troy896/magisk-files/note.md

-## Magisk 8900c811-delta by HuskyDG
+## Magisk 129b509f-delta by HuskyDG

 ### What is new?

-- MagiskHide is no longer enabled by default
-- Fix Magisk does not add its binary to `/system/bin` on some ROM
+- Upstream to Magisk Canary 25203

-### Diff from official
+### Diffs to official Magisk

 - [General] MagiskHide rely on logcat to listen start up process events
 - [General] The package name is `io.github.huskydg.magisk`